ampize/docs/content/docs/guides/datamodels.md

 * the "type" value must be the name given to the data source
 * the "segment" value is concatenated with the to base API url of the data source
+* the segment can accept vars substitution from the endpoint arguments with the syntax "{argName}"
-* the API response is attended to yield results in the "response.results" path
+* the API response is expected to yield results in the "response.results" path
+* the single endpoint is expected to yield results as the first item of the "response.results" list
 * pagination can be triggered by passing the "page" (start) and "page-size" (limit) arguments
 * the order of the results can be set by passing the "order-by" argument
 * the sort direction can be set by passing the "order-direction" argument